drhayes/drhayes.io/src/blog/i-dont-need-a-zettelkasten-exactly.md

 I currently keep most of my brain in a [local Tiddlywiki instance](https://tiddlywiki.com/) that I run on my desktop computer.
 It's my journal and my to do tracker, my notes app, and my exocortex.
 I occasionally write notes about things I'm reading in it, or save highlights of passages into it.
-I've spent an inordinate amount of time playing with other such systems for keeping notes: [writing things in Baronfig notebooks](https://baronfig.com/products/confidant-hardcover-notebook?variant=35638867020), [Roam Research](https://roamresearch.com/), [Logseq](https://logseq.com/), and [Obsidian](https://obsidian.md/) to name a few.
+I have an ADHDer's love of productivity systems and, thus, I've spent an inordinate amount of time playing with other such systems for keeping notes: [writing things in Baronfig notebooks](https://baronfig.com/products/confidant-hardcover-notebook?variant=35638867020), [Roam Research](https://roamresearch.com/), [Logseq](https://logseq.com/), and [Obsidian](https://obsidian.md/) to name a few.
-Tiddlywiki hits the sweet spot of being 100% local and very customizable.
+But Tiddlywiki hits the sweet spot of being 100% local and very customizable.
 I think it's a [convivial tool](https://econation.one/blog/convivial-tools/).

 Ultimately, though, what am I doing?